andreasKroepelin/polylux/README.md

 [book](https://andreaskroepelin.github.io/typst-slides/book)!

 **⚠ This template is in active development.
-While I try to make sure that the `master`-branch always is in a usable state, there are no compatibility guarantees!**
+While I try to make sure that the `main`-branch always is in a usable state, there are no compatibility guarantees!**